Johnny Mantz: Stock car

 He was the first USAC Stock Car national champ in 1956.

-Mantz also made 12 NASCAR Grand National starts from 1950–1951 and 1955-1956.
+Mantz also made 12 NASCAR Grand National starts from 1950 to 1951 and 1955 to 1956.
 He won in his third NASCAR race, the first Southern 500 held at Darlington Raceway.
 This was the first 500-mile race in the history of NASCAR.
 The newly built Darlington Raceway was also the first "Super Speedway" for NASCAR, even though it was a little under a mile and a half in size.
 The Southern 500 was also the only paved event for NASCAR in 1950.
-The classification for Super Speedways would later mean 2 miles and up.
 Mantz and his Plymouth were the race's slowest qualifier, almost 10 MPH slower than the pole winner, Curtis Turner.
 But because he qualified on the 9th of 15 days of time trials, he started 43rd in the 75 car field.
 Mantz fitted truck tires that did not wear quickly or blow out, while his competitors had to stop often to pit for new tires.
 It was his only NASCAR win.
 He would win by 9 laps over the second-place finisher, Fireball Roberts, with an average speed of 75.250MPH.
 The race took more than 6 hours to run.
 Other than the car number, Mantz had one lone sponsorship decal on his car which was placed by the Justice Brothers for the product they were distributing.
 As of 2010, the speedway presents the Johnny Mantz trophy to the winner of the Southern 500.

-Mantz was also the first person to try and bring NASCAR sanctions to the West Coast of the United States.
+Mantz was also the first person to try to bring NASCAR sanctions to the West Coast of the United States.
 Mantz's last stock car race was in Pomona, California in 1958.
 He won this race.